i05nagai/memorandum/language/english_speaking.md

     * The Company is an affiliate of Super Bank (hereinafter Super )
 * inter alia
     * among other things
+    * The company began legal proceedings against their former employee, claiming, inter alia, breach of contract.
 * subcontractor
 * outsourcing agreement
 * service contact